 1. Creating IAM users and a group

-2. creating an IAM policy and attach it to the group
+2. Creating an IAM policy and attaching it to the group

 4. Setup MFA for a user

-5. Creating a CloudWatch dashboard and add metrics
+5. Creating a CloudWatch dashboard and adding metrics

-6. Create a CloudWatch alarm which triggers according to CPU Utilization of an EC2 instance
+6. Create a CloudWatch alarm that triggers according to CPU Utilization of an EC2 instance

 7. Creating a billing alarm